You are soil, so is every other thing on the planet

 Think minerals.
 The foundation of every soil lies below the surface where bedrock and parent material form a clear distinction of soil origins.

 As minerals break down, there nutrients are brought upward by roots, fungi, and microbes.
-These chemical components interact with the living to enrich and provide a watermark of unique character.
+These chemical components interact with the living to enrich and provide distinctive features.

 Organic material (plants, animals, fungi, and other organisms) is brought in from above and minerals up from below.
 Together with air and water they form what is know as soil.